singingwolfboy/netlify-home/_posts/2015-10-29-netlify-news-no-7.md

 ## Domain Aliases
 Sometimes you have more than one domain that needs to resolve to the same website.
-Most other static hosts can only handle 1 domain per website, but with netlify’s new domain alias feature, you can easily point several domains or subdomains to the same site.
+Most other static hosts can only handle 1 domain per website, but with Netlify’s new domain alias feature, you can easily point several domains or subdomains to the same site.
 Our flexible rewrite rules also makes it so you can handle different subdomains as folders within the same site!

  All for now.
 Have a great day, and come and hang out in our [gitter channel](http://gitter.im/netlify/community) if you wanna talk shop, or need help with anything!